markt-de/puppet-ssp/README.md

 ## Requirements

-This module should work with all officially supported versions of Nextcloud.
+This module should work with all officially supported versions of Self Service Password.
 The focus of this module is Self Service Password, so you should ensure that all additional components are available and ready to use:

    * A webservice like Nginx or Apache [puppetlabs/apache](https://github.com/puppetlabs/puppetlabs-apache) is recommended.